evanyeyeye/the-woods/README.md

 ## What is this?
 This is an endless runner game where the player must nagivate a maze of trees, the woods, to avoid being eaten by the monsters trailing him.

+## How do I play?
+As for now, download files, compile Game.java, and execute.

 ## What are the features?
 Difficulty progession, animation of entities, and game logging.